-What used to be a field of Johnson grass, King Ranch Bluestem, and other undesirable invasive plants, all being taken over by encroaching mesquite trees, is now a wide open prairie full of native grasses and wildflowers.
+What used to be a field of invasive Johnson grass, King Ranch Bluestem, and other undesirable plants, all being taken over by encroaching mesquite trees, is now a wide open prairie full of native grasses and wildflowers.
 This all grows right along the Colorado River and is partly surrounded by hardwoods like Pecans and Bald Cypress.

 The intense care this park has received since 2010 has resulted in ideal birding habitat.
-The prairie regularly produces species like Sedge Wren, LeConte’s Sparrow, plus at least 8 other sparrow species.
+The prairie produces species like Sedge Wren, LeConte’s Sparrow, plus at least 8 other sparrow species.

 The hardwoods that grow along the small creek at the center of the property and the shrubs underneath always provide a scenic walk and produce good numbers of birds like woodpeckers, vireos, and warblers.

 The river itself can have ducks, herons, and osprey.
 If you’re lucky you’ll get a Ringed Kingfisher or a flyover Bald Eagle.

 I’ve written a guide on my Commons Ford page that provides details on how to navigate the prairie and the wooded creek, complete with photos.